 Start by ensuring that students understand what an open book or remote online exam is and how this differs from other forms of assessment.

-The following advice is useful for students:2
+The following advice is useful for students (University of Oxford, 2021):

 Students are expected to act as responsible members of the University's community.
-In the context of openbook examination, this means students are:
+In the context of open book examination, this means students are: